exordis/helm-chart-cicd-subsystem-application/docs/values.md

 Application main workload type is set with `workload`:

   - `deployment` application should be deployed as kubernetes `Deployment`.
-See [Deployment](entities/Workloads/deployment.md) for more details (default)
+See [Deployment](Workloads/deployment.md) for more details (default)
-  - `none` no workload is to be deployed (degenerate case but may be useful in some cases if some resources have independent lifecycle within `subsystem` )
+  - `none` no workload is to be deployed (degenerate case but may be useful in some cases if some Resources have independent lifecycle within `subsystem` )

 !!!
 NOTE
     Support of `StatefulSet` to be added later